A Passover Message from Rabbi Posen

 *Only bring chametz items to the synagogue prior to the start of Passover.
 We do not encourage our congregants to handle chametz during the holiday.

-The Feldstein Library has a collection of Passover cookbooks for all kinds of tastes.
+The Feldstein Library has a large collection of haggadot and Passover cookbooks for all kinds of tastes.
 Below is just a sample.
 Come and check one out!